redmic-project/docker-docker-deploy/README.md

   Perform a service deployment at a Docker environment.
 Contains several stages:

+  1. **definitions**:

+     Set initial configuration values, getting environment values and with local defaults as fallback.
+Also prints the initial banner.

+  1. **ssh-config**:

+     Prepare connection to deployment target host environment.
+Set connection options, add identity and define functions to run commands at target.

   1. **check-env**:

      Check dependencies, version requirements and available modes at deployment target host environment.